AckerlyXu/heima/articles/batch/batch-visual-studio-templates.md

-<properties
+---
-    pageTitle="Use Visual Studio templates to jump-start your Batch project - Azure | Azure" description="Learn how these Visual Studio project templates can help you implement and run your compute-intensive workloads on Azure Batch" services="batch"
+title: Use Visual Studio templates to jump-start your Batch project - Azure | Azure
+description: Learn how these Visual Studio project templates can help you implement and run your compute-intensive workloads on Azure Batch
-    documentationcenter=".net"
-    author="fayora"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="5e041ae2-25af-4882-a79e-3aa63c4bfb20"
-    ms.service="batch"
-    ms.devlang="multiple"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-windows"
-    ms.workload="big-compute"
-    ms.date="01/23/2017"
-    wacn.date=""
-    ms.author="tamram" />
+services: batch
+documentationcenter: .net
+author: fayora
+manager: timlt
+editor: ''

+ms.assetid: 5e041ae2-25af-4882-a79e-3aa63c4bfb20
+ms.service: batch
+ms.devlang: multiple
+ms.topic: article
+ms.tgt_pltfrm: vm-windows
+ms.workload: big-compute
+ms.date: 01/23/2017
+wacn.date: ''
+ms.author: tamram
+---

 # Visual Studio project templates for Azure Batch
 The **Job Manager** and **Task Processor Visual Studio templates** for Batch provide code to help you to implement and run your compute-intensive workloads on Batch with the least amount of effort.
 This document describes these templates and provides guidance for how to use them.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > This article discusses only information applicable to these two templates, and assumes that you are familiar with the Batch service and key concepts related to it: pools, compute nodes, jobs and tasks, job manager tasks, environment variables, and other relevant information.
-You can find more information in [Basics of Azure Batch](/documentation/articles/batch-technical-overview/), [Batch feature overview for developers](/documentation/articles/batch-api-basics/), and [Get started with the Azure Batch library for .NET](/documentation/articles/batch-dotnet-get-started/).
+You can find more information in [Basics of Azure Batch](./batch-technical-overview.md), [Batch feature overview for developers](./batch-api-basics.md), and [Get started with the Azure Batch library for .NET](./batch-dotnet-get-started.md).
 >
 >